Stability for random measures, point processes and discrete semigroups: Discrete stability for semigroups

 for independent $\xi$ and $\xi'$.
 Note also that $t\circ\neutral=\neutral$ for all $t\in(0,1]$.

-The imposed distributivity property (\ref{eq:xi-distr}) is essential to define the stability property on a semigroup (even for deterministic $\xi$ and $\xi'$), but it also rules out the possibility to extend the scaling operation to the cases where the decomposition (\ref{eq:basis}) is not unique or the coefficients are allowed to be negative, which is the case if $S$ is a group.
-Indeed, assume that $a\oplus b=\neutral$ for non-trivial $a,b\in S$.
-Then $t\circ(a\oplus b)=\neutral$, while $t\circ a\oplus t\circ b$ is the sum of two non-trivial independent random elements and so cannot be $\neutral$ almost surely.
-This observation explains why the classical notion of discrete stability cannot be extended to the class of all integer valued random variables.
+The imposed distributivity property (\ref{eq:xi-distr}) is essential to define the stability property on a semigroup (even for deterministic $\xi$ and $\xi'$), and so it also rules out the possibility of extending the scaling operation to the cases where the decomposition (\ref{eq:basis}) is not unique or the coefficients are allowed to be negative.
+For instance, assume that $a\oplus b=\neutral$ for some non-trivial $a,b\in S$, which is the case if $S$ is a group.
+Then $t\circ(a\oplus b)=\neutral$, while $t\circ a\oplus t\circ b$ is the sum of two non-trivial independent random elements and so it cannot be $\neutral$ almost surely.
+This observation explains why the classical notion of discrete stability cannot be extended to the class of all integer-valued random variables.

 Similar difficulties arise when defining discrete stability for the max-scheme being an example of an idempotent semigroup.
 Indeed, if $S$ is the family of non-negative integers with maximum as the semigroup operation, then $a\oplus a=a$.
 After scaling by $t\in(0,1)$ we obtain that $t\circ a$ is the maximum of two independent random elements distributed as $t\circ a$, which is impossible.